Should I sell my investment property now the boom is over?

 The answer to that question will depend on a number of factors.
 Do you need the money?
 Will cash flow be tight when the interest-only period expires?
 Are you jumpy because all the headlines are screaming “prices are falling”?
 How important is this property in terms of your long term wealth creation goals?
 Is it a quality asset?

 In reality, it’s the answer to the last two questions that make all the difference.
 It’s a common misconception that all property goes up in value yet it’s simply not the case.
 Some lose money, some make modest gains and some are excellent investments.
-Performance varies dramatically between locations and even within an individual suburb there can be great disparity.
+Performance varies dramatically between locations and even within an individual suburb, there can be a great disparity.
 What clouds the issue even further is the fact that there is no universally accepted framework for measuring performance.

 Don’t sell the wrong property.

 Most people decide to invest in property because they want to accumulate wealth and ultimately experience financial freedom.
 Yet this dream won’t eventuate if they hold a property that doesn’t perform.
 The consequences of a poor performer could include limiting your ability to buy or upgrade your family home.
 The opportunity cost of having your money tied up in a property that is not growing in value cannot be underestimated.
-When pondering the question, “should I sell my investment property now?” it’s important to evaluate each property in your portfolio on its own merits in order to avoid selling one you should keep.
+When pondering the question, “should I sell my investment property now?” it’s important to evaluate each property in your portfolio on its own merits in order to avoid selling the one you should keep.

 It’s actually easier to sell the wrong property than it is to sell the one you should be selling.
 The rationales all seem quite logical on the surface:

 “I’m selling this one because it’s made money and can’t possibly go up too much more.”
-Well, this might be true if you bought in a “hotspot” but won’t necessarily be true if you bought in a blue chip area.
+Well, this might be true if you bought in a “hotspot” but won’t necessarily be true if you bought in a blue-chip area.

 “I’m not selling this one because I’ll make a loss.”
 It sounds like you made a mistake buying this one, might be time to cut your losses.